balena-io/docs/pages/learn/develop/local-mode.md

 ## SSH into the running app container or host OS

-If we want to run some test commands in our app container, we can do this easily using `{{ $names.company.short }} local ssh`.
-This command drops us directly into the selected container:
+If we want to run some test commands in our app container, we can do this easily using `{{ $names.company.short }} ssh`.
+This command drops us directly into the host OS.
+From there, we can check system logs and [perform other troubleshooting tasks][troubleshooting]:
 ```
-sudo {{ $names.company.short }} local ssh f340127.local
+sudo {{ $names.company.short }} ssh 192.168.0.12
 ```
-To connect to the host OS, we can add the `--host` option.
-From here, we can check system logs and [perform other troubleshooting tasks][troubleshooting]:
+To connect to an application container, we can add the service name after the hostname or IP address:

 ```
-sudo {{ $names.company.short }} local ssh f340127.local --host
+sudo {{ $names.company.short }} ssh 192.168.36.12 my-service
 ```

 ## Using a Private Docker Registry